Portable neutron survey meter - NSN3

 External exposure refers to exposure to radiation sources located outside the body.
 It is measured using dosimeters worn by workers at their workstations, ensuring continuous monitoring.

-In each facility, a radiation protection officer (RPO) or radiation protection advisor is appointed to ensure that radiation protection measures are implemented.
+In each facility, a Radiation Protection Officer (RPO) or Radiation Protection Advisor is appointed to ensure that radiation protection measures are implemented.
 The occupational physician also plays a key role in monitoring worker exposure.

 The main risks include health effects such as cancer, genetic damage, and other diseases caused by high doses of radiation.
-Regular monitoring and the implementation of protective measures are essential to minimize these risks.
+Regular monitoring and implementation of protective measures are essential to minimize these risks.

 Companies must set up a dosimetry program that includes regular measurement of doses received by workers, the use of individual dosimeters, and record-keeping in accordance with labor code regulations.